livingdocsIO/documentation/content/reference-docs/server-extensions/project-seeding-api.md

 ### Projects

 Project configurations can be of three types:
-- Multi-channel
+- Multi-channel Configuration (where only referenced designs can be used)
 - Embedded design
-- Reference design
+- Referenced design

 #### Groups